Looking for someone?

 We applied this solution to a product from our own stable – PipeCandy.
 PipeCandy is a market intelligence platform that tracks the global e-commerce landscape.
 A big part of their business is gathering intelligence about e-commerce companies frequently.
 As part of this, they needed to identify 750k companies by aggregating data from 100+ data sources.
 By applying our elegant solution, we were able to quickly build a database that serves them and their clients well.

-Ideas2IT is a high-end product engineering firm with a mission by bringing ideas to life using the latest cutting-edge technologies.
+Ideas2IT is a high-end product engineering firm with a mission of bringing ideas to life using the latest cutting-edge technologies.
 If you have a business problem, we have the solution.
 Reach out to us at firstname.lastname@example.org